Help Me Help My Struggling Reader - Part 1

 dyslexia 101 what actually dyslexia is

 This is part 1 of our multi-part blog series that will focus on practical tips for parents to use at home to help support their struggling reader or student with dyslexia.
+Even general classroom teachers are often unprepared to provide effective intervention to students with reading difficulties, let alone recognize them.

-Even general classroom teachers are often unprepared to provide effective intervention to students with reading difficulties, let along recognize them.
 Being able to provide targeted instruction starting with the most fundamental units of language takes training, time, and expertise.
+We have a huge problem at the university level, not preparing teachers for teaching children to read - but that is another blog!
 However, there are still things you can do at home to support your child!

 How to Decide What Skills to Practice